 What will Fellows do at Szarvas? (placements may include a combination of the following)

 • Sports Madrich: The Sport Madrichim will lead 6 activities a day for campers ages 6-18.
 Sports Madrichim should have creative leadership and sport skills in order to create various sport activities.
 Sport Madrichim also lead different sport competitions such as soccer, basketball, volleyball, running, swimming, etc. This role is ideal for someone who has experience with sports instruction.

-• Wall Climbing Madrich: The Wall Climbing Madrichim are responsible for running wall climbing sessions for all ages.
+• Outdoor Training Madrich (Wall Climbing and Leader of Challenge Park): The Wall Climbing Madrichim are responsible for running wall climbing sessions for all ages.
 In this role, the Madrich will lead this activity for kids, teaching them how to wall climb, how to support each other and generally encourage kids though the activity.
 (Note: you do not need prior experience in climbing, but an interest in learning as you will receive training at camp).

 • Arts Madrich: Art Madrichim lead up to several activities a day for ages 6-18.
 In this creative role, the Art Madrich should have the ability to connect kids to Judaism through arts and crafts.
 During the second session, the Art Madrich will also be responsible for the general camp decorations as well as decorations for special events.
 This role is ideal for someone who enjoys various creative art projects!